subrat611/URL-shortening-API-landing-page/README.md

 ## Overview

-URL shortening website integrate with [shortcode API](https://shrtco.de/) and browser storage.
+Want to short your url use this URL shortening website integrate with [shortcode API](https://shrtco.de/) and browser storage.

 ### The challenge